APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

 \item \textbf{Decode-only optimization:} With only decoding requests present, the scheduler evaluates inequality~\eqref{eq:final_condition_ap_model} to determine whether asymmetric pipelining would provide speedup compared to a GPU-only strategy.
 At this point, GPU memory is typically fully utilized, so $T_{glinear}$ and $T_{gatt}$ remain stable.
 The scheduler need only calculate how many tokens the CPU can process within the time window $2T_{glinear}+T_{gatt}$.
 If the inequality holds, the scheduler selects asymmetric pipelining; otherwise, it switches to asynchronous overlap.

 \item \textbf{Mixed workload handling:} With both prefilling and decoding requests present, the scheduler applies a modified version of the inequality.
 Although prefilling requests exist, the comparison still focuses on CPU decoding versus GPU decoding speeds, as prefilling and decoding have different per-token processing times that cannot be directly compared.
 The values $N_G$, $T_{gatt}$, and $T_{glinear}$ remain unchanged since GPU decoding speed is fixed.
-However, equation~\eqref{eq:ctotal_ap_model} changes to $N_{Ctotal} = N_C (T_{glinear\_with\_prefill} + T_{glinear} + T_{gatt\_with\_prefill})$.
-In this scenario, the CPU has more time to process tokens, making speedup more achievable.
+However, the CPU running time increases as shown in equation~\ref{eq:overlap_time}.
+We use use inequality~\ref{eq:inequal_tp_mixed} to decide which strategies to use.
+In this scenario, the CPU has more time to process tokens, making speedup of asymmetric pipelining more achievable.

 \item \textbf{Partial progress prioritization:} When using asynchronous overlap, if some CPU requests have already completed the first $i$ layers of decoding when new prefilling requests arrive, and the inequality holds, the scheduler prioritizes these partially processed CPU requests in the decode-only sub-batch if the other sub-batch is full.
 This optimization is valuable because these requests add only $(num\_layers-i) \cdot T_{glinear}$ extra time instead of $num\_layers \cdot T_{glinear}$ extra time. \end{itemize}